ping/odmpy/README.md

   --nobookfolder        Don't create a book subfolder -j, --writejson       Generate a meta json file (for debugging) --opf                 Generate an OPF file for the book --overwritetags       Always overwrite ID3 tags.
 By default odmpy tries to non-destructively tag audiofiles.
-This
-                        option forces odmpy to overwrite tags where possible.
+This option forces odmpy to overwrite tags where
+                        possible.
   --tagsdelimiter DELIMITER
                         For ID3 tags with multiple values, this defines the delimiter.
 For example, with the default delimiter ";", authors are written to the artist tag as "Author A;Author B;Author C".
   -r RETRIES, --retry RETRIES
                         Number of retries if download fails.
 Default 1.
-  --hideprogress        Hide the download progress bar (e.g. during testing)
+  --hideprogress        Hide the download progress bar (e.g. during testing) --latest N            Non-interactive mode that downloads the latest N number of loans --exportloans LOAN_JSON_FILEPATH
+                        Non-interactive mode that exports audiobook loans information into a json file at the path specified
 ```

 ### Examples